DeClercqJan/React-Netflix-APP/README.md

 ## to do's

 - error boundaries
-- embed trailer on details page from google.
-Probably will be method chaing (https://developers.themoviedb.org/3/movies/get-movie-videos and set as parameter in https://www.youtube.com/watch?v=UcmZN0Mbl04)
 - overhaul the whole thing to have a personalised film suggestion with the click of a few buttons based on how I feel (sad, romantic, party ...) and that I haven't seen before

 # ORIGINAL ASSIGNMENT BELOW